ahessl/Final/README.md

 My tasks for this project include:
 * Separate the "Date.Time" column into two independent columns
-* Convert Temperature columns from Fahrenheit to Celcius
+* Convert Temperature columns from Fahrenheit to Celcius, if needed
-* Apend multiple files from the same sample location into one comprehensive file
+* Append multiple files from the same sample location into one comprehensive file
 * Create a function so that the code can be run on all files at once
 * Create code that will output all new files into a new folder